Check uptime¶

 |

-Check how long the system has been running.
-The plugin can also display the
+Reports how long the system has been running since the last boot.
+Optionally

-is run, the more accurate the downtime info will be.
+the check runs, the more accurate the downtime information will be.
+Alerts

 options: